 Tara’s Thoughts on AI: A Writer’s Perspective

-But curiosity got the best of her.
+But curiosity got the best of me.

-“I don’t see AI as the enemy of creativity,” Tara says.
-“It’s more like a really smart intern.
-It can give you ideas, help you brainstorm, clean up grammar.
-But it can’t replace the human insight behind the words.”
+I don’t see AI as the enemy of creativity.
+It’s more like a super-intelligent intern.
+It can offer ideas, help brainstorm, tidy up grammar.
+But it can’t replicate the insight behind the words.

-“There’s a difference between writing content and writing connection,” Tara explains.
-“AI can help with content.
+There’s a difference between writing content and writing connection.
+AI can help with content.
 But connection?
-That’s human.”
+That’s human.

 About Me